transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

-If you are using low level SDK APIs to connect to your network, there are additional steps that you can take to manage the performance and availability of your application.
+If you are using low-level SDK APIs to connect to your network, there are additional steps that you can take to manage the performance and availability of your application.
 For more information, see [Best practices for application connectivity and availability](/docs/blockchain?topic=blockchain-best-practices-app#best-practices-app-connectivity-availability).

 ## Highly available applications
 {: #console-app-ha}

 As a high availability best practice, it is strongly recommended that you deploy a minimum of two peers per organization for failover.
 You need to adapt your applications for high availability as well by downloading a [connection profile](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-connx-profile) and [enabling service discovery](#ibp-console-app-sd-cfg).
 Install smart contracts on both peers and join the peers to your channels.

 ## Using indexes with CouchDB
 {: #console-app-couchdb}